2026 Pesticides in the Pantry:

 Major companies are not simply stagnating — they are removing pesticide-related commitments and transparency measures from public reporting.

-ADM Erased Public Commitment: "ADM aims to reduce the usage of chemical pesticides in our key agricultural supply chains by 2030" — goal eliminated.
+ADM Erased Public Commitment: "ADM aims to reduce the usage of chemical pesticides in our key agricultural supply chains by 2030" — goal eliminated in 2024.

 Universal Gaps: Zero Progress on Critical Issues